-Our education studies program is cultivated to allow students to apply their skills developed in the classroom into the working field through experiential learning.
-This is a non-licensure program for individuals who want to work with children or in fields where they can draw upon their teaching skills without having to be a licensed teacher.
-The program is focused very little on lectures, but rather on application of content through field experience, case study reviews, hands-on learning experiences and opportunities and discussion-based learning.
-Students can expect to learn about how different groups of students absorb material, how to teach those groups of students, how to interact with those students to assess their knowledge and plan for their learning.
+Education studies is a non-licensure program if you are looking to work with children or in fields where you can draw upon your teaching skills without having to be a licensed teacher.
+We focus very little on lectures, but rather on application of content through field experience, case study reviews, hands-on learning experiences and opportunities for discussion-based learning.
+You can expect to learn how different groups of students absorb material, how to teach those groups of students, how to interact with those students to assess their knowledge and plan for their learning.

 Prepare for your future.

 The Stritch education studies program is responsive to students’ needs.
 Our program develops critical thinkers while cultivating you to become a better human to add your skills into the workforce and to improve society.